damikun/React-File-DragDrop/README.md

 - Process indicator
 - Validate file types on drop based on "accept" input string

+##### Other
+- Using Tailwind you can style it in your way
+- Using PurgeCss by default

 ### Installation

 1. Clone the repo